-Management continues to evaluate the impact of the COVID-19 pandemic on its industry and has concluded that, while it is reasonably possible that the virus could have a negative effect on the Company's financial position, results of its operations and/or search for a target company, the specific impact is not readily determinable as of the date of these unaudited condensed financial statements.
-The unaudited condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Management continues to evaluate the impact of the COVID-19 pandemic on its industry and has concluded that, while it is reasonably possible that the virus could have a negative effect on the Company's financial position, results of its operations and/or close of the proposed transaction, the specific impact is not readily determinable as of the date of these unaudited condensed consolidated financial statements.
+The unaudited condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.